Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Mass Functions

 Our results are in fair agreement with many points from observations \citep{adamo_probing_2015, messa_young_2018}, and in good agreement with the theoretical prediction from \citet{kruijssen_fraction_2012}.
 This is a somewhat unexpected result, as we do not capture small-scale gravitational interactions that could alter boundedness.
 Additionally, our methodology is very different from most observational works.
 Generally, in observational works, the low-mass end of the cluster mass function is assumed to be incomplete, and the contribution of cluster mass from undetected low-mass clusters is calculated by assuming a power law form for the cluster mass function and integrating it to a low ($\sim100\;\mathrm{M}_\odot$) threshold \citep[e.g.,][]{adamo_probing_2015, messa_young_2018}.
 We instead simply reject clusters below $5000\;\mathrm{M}_\odot$ and sum the mass of the remaining clusters.
 To determine whether our findings are meaningful, we must investigate further.

 When we instead use the lower mass threshold of $1000\;\mathrm{M}_\odot$, we see much different results.
 The $\Gamma$ values do not follow a positive trend with $\Sigma_\mathrm{SFR}$.
 Rather, the two \crmhd cases are consistent with a high, constant $\Gamma$.
 The \mhdX case has lower $\Gamma$ values than both \crmhd cases, and also displays a higher $\Gamma$ value for its intermediate $\Sigma_\mathrm{SFR}$.
 These $\Gamma$ values are all much higher than the majority of observations.
-This can be explained by our choice of $100\%$ for the star formation efficiency, as this high value is expected to produce a high CFE \citep{li_star_2018}.
+The apparently high $\Gamma$ values inferred from our data can be partially explained by a combination of the relatively high star formation density threshold and $\epsilon_\mathrm{ff}$ used for our star formation prescription.
+With these parameters, stars form in localized dense gas \citep{buck_observational_2019, keller_empirically_2022}, reducing the possibility of stars forming outside of clusters.
+If these simulated $\Gamma$ values are indeed too large, they could be remedied by simultaneously decreasing the star formation density and $\epsilon_\mathrm{ff}$, allowing some stars to form in lower-density gas without significantly changing the star formation rates \citep[e.g.,][]{smith_efficient_2021, hislop_challenge_2022}.
+Direct radiative feedback may also act to decrease $\Gamma$ \citep{hislop_challenge_2022}.
+It is unclear which of our $\Gamma$ values is most correct or most applicable for comparison with observations due to non-uniform conventions in the literature \citep{chandar_fraction_2017}.

 It is possible that the positive correlation between $\Gamma$ (using the threshold of $5000\;\mathrm{M}_\odot$), and the SFRD is purely artificial.
 If we assume that the bound cluster mass function is a power law that varies with the SFRD like the full (including unbound) young cluster mass function, the fraction of cluster mass above $5000\;\mathrm{M}_\odot$ will always be higher for a larger (less negative) $\alpha_\mathrm{PL}$, and therefore higher for a larger $\Sigma_\mathrm{SFR}$.
 Therefore, with increasing $\Sigma_\mathrm{SFR}$, we include a larger fraction of cluster formation when calculating the cluster formation rate, and therefore infer a higher CFE.
 Put simply, with increasing $\Sigma_\mathrm{SFR}$, the mass function is higher and extends further beyond $5000\;\mathrm{M}_\odot$.
 This effect happens in addition to the bound cluster formation rate of star clusters above $1000\;\mathrm{M}_\odot$.
 The bound cluster formation rates (equivalently the $\Gamma$ values) of clusters more massive than $1000\;\mathrm{M}_\odot$ do not seem to vary strongly with $\Sigma_\mathrm{SFR}$ within a single case, suggesting that the artificial variation due to our lower mass threshold of $5000\;\mathrm{M}_\odot$ could explain our results.
 More detailed analysis would be required to verify whether our $\Gamma-\Sigma_\mathrm{SFR}$ relation is physical or artificial.